- George Wang, MD, PhD

 So how can we hope to "cure" hypertension if we cannot clearly identify a cause, or causes?
 While there is not a clear-cut cause in primary or essential hypertension, which account for the majority of cases, there are a number of risk factors that are known to be strongly associated with it.
 These risk factors traditionally include age, obesity, family history, high-sodium diet, physical inactivity, and excessive alcohol use.
 Additional considerations from the functional medicine perspective include chronic stress, mercury, and other heavy metals.

 Most clinical guidelines recommend using lifestyle changes as the first step in treating hypertension.
-However, as most veteran users of the health care system have come to realize, and most health care providers have experienced through years of practice: Most doctors eventually end up prescribing medications for the majority of their hypertensive patients.
+However, as most veteran users of the health care system have come to realize, and most health care practitioners have experienced through years of practice: Most doctors eventually end up prescribing medications for the majority of their hypertensive patients.
 More than occasionally, additional medications are eventually added to the regimen, in an attempt to adequately control the blood pressure.
 And in most cases, these patients will remain on antihypertensive medications for decades, if not for the remainder of their lives.

 Is taking one or more blood pressure-lowering drugs on a chronic basis the inevitable fate of any person diagnosed with hypertension?